Sharing

 Recommended discipline-specific repositories

-There are several repositories for life science data types, a selection hosted by EMBL- EBI is found below.
+There are several repositories for life science data types (see e.g. ELIXIR Deposition Database list), please find a selection of them below.

 Genomics data